Smoke-free apartment buildings are becoming the wave

 of Housing and Urban Development (HUD) issued a Notice (PIH-2009-21 (HA))

-encourages Public housing Authorities (PHAs) to implement non-smoking policies
+"strongly encourages Public housing Authorities (PHAs) to implement

-in some or all of their public housing units."
-The notice goes on to encourage PHAs to adopt smoke-free
+non-smoking policies in some or all of their public housing units."
+The notice goes on to encourage PHAs to

-policies in their buildings, including in common areas and in individual
+adopt smoke-free policies in their buildings, including in common areas and in

-the health problems associated with secondhand smoke and also points out the
+describes the health problems associated with secondhand smoke and also points

-statement by HUD and is likely to encourage many more PHAs to adopt smoke-free
+important statement by HUD and is likely to encourage many more PHAs to adopt

-about 120 PHAs had already adopted smoke-free policies for some or all their
+Notice, about 120 PHAs had already adopted smoke-free policies for some or all

 HUD HEALTHY HOMES STRATEGIC PLAN 2009